About Us

 How can I become a vendor?

-Please visit the Become a Vendors page to learn about the requirements and application process to sell food at our markets.
+Please visit the Become a Vendor page to learn about the requirements and application process to sell food at our markets.

 What items are sold at market?

-Our vendors offer a wide variety of local vegetables, fruits, eggs, cheese, meat, seafood, honey, mushrooms, jams, sauces and salsas, pasta, drinks, baked goods, grains, beans, herbs, flowers and more.
-Items at market change every week, with the seasons.
-For an idea of some products that are in season, visit our In Season page.
+Our vendors offer a wide variety of local vegetables, fruits, eggs, cheese, meat, seafood, honey, mushrooms, jams, sauces and salsas, pasta, drinks, baked goods, grains, beans, herbs, flowers, and more.
+Items at market change every week, in coordination with the seasons.
+For an idea of some products that are in season, visit our What’s In Season? page.

 Are musicians allowed to play at markets?

 Yes, we allow musicians to perform at our markets.
-We ask that you come to the Market Information Booth the day you want to play and sign up for a time slot.
+We ask that you come to the Information Booth on the day you want to play and sign up for a time slot.

 Contact Us